 Queensland wicketkeeper Don Tallon, one of the greatest ever produced by Australia, made his 12th dismissal of the match against New South Wales in Sydney.
 This equalled Ted Pooley's total for Surrey against Sussex at The Oval way back in 1868, and remained a joint world record until Wayne James made 13 dismissals for Matabeleland against Mashonaland in Bulawayo in 1995-96.

-Controversial Indian seamer Chetan Sharma was born.
-When he took the first World Cup hat-trick (all bowled) against New Zealand in Nagpur in 1987-88, joy wasn't altogether unconfined: there had been murmurs about his bowling action, especially when he sent down the bouncer.
+Birth of Indian seamer Chetan Sharma, best remembered for the victorious six Javed Miandad hit off him from the last ball of the 1986 Sharjah final.
+Two months later, Sharma took his only ten-wicket haul in Tests, against England at Edgbaston.
+When Sharma took the first World Cup hat-trick (all bowled) against New Zealand in Nagpur in 1987-88, joy wasn't altogether unconfined: there had been murmurs about his bowling action, especially when he sent down the bouncer.
 Another action raised some eyebrows in Kanpur in 1989-90: a startling one-day hundred against England.

 Talking of one-day international hat-tricks...
 Eddo Brandes, chicken farmer and seamer rolled into one, took 5 for 28, including three in three balls, against England in Harare as Zimbabwe sealed the series 3-0.

 A chequered career for Aamer Malik, who was born today.
-He is one of only three men to score a century in both innings of his first-class debut (Arthur Morris and Nari Contractor are the others), he made a seven-hour unbeaten 98 in his second Test, made back-to-back hundreds against India in 1989-90, took a Test stumping as stand-in keeper (Richie Richardson), took one Test wicket (Australia's Peter Taylor - batting at No. 2) and was recalled after a four-year absence to face Australia in 1994-95.
+He is one of only three men to score a century in both innings of his first-class debut (Arthur Morris and Nari Contractor are the others).
+Malik made a seven-hour unbeaten 98 in his second Test, made back-to-back hundreds against India in 1989-90, effected a Test stumping as stand-in keeper, took one Test wicket (Australia's Peter Taylor - batting at No. 2), and was recalled after a four-year absence to face Australia in 1994-95.
 He helped save the second Test with a crucial second-innings 65... and was dropped, this time for good.